openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### Drawbacks

 - Scaling nodes will become more complex.
-This will require the OpenShift administrator to integrate IP configuration management to enable scaling of machine API machine resources.
+This will require the OpenShift administrator to integrate network device configuration management to enable scaling of machine API machine resources.

-- If a `machineset` is configured to specify the `preCreate` lifecycle hook, a controller must remove the hook before machine creation will continue.
+- If a `machineset` is configured to specify the `preProvision` lifecycle hook, a controller must remove the hook before machine creation will continue.

 - `install-config.yaml` will grow in complexity.

 ## Design Details

-### Open Questions [optional]
+### Open Questions

 #### `nmstate` API
-How should we introduce `nmstate` to the OpenShift API?
+Q: How should we introduce `nmstate` to the OpenShift API?
 While we only need a subset of `nmstate` for this enhancement, `nmstate` may have broader applicability outside of vSphere.

+A: In the November 10, 2022 cluster lifecycle arch call, it was decided to move to an [API consistent with CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/main/apis/v1beta1/types.go).

 ### Test Plan